 Besides sometimes causing very uncomfortable symptoms in SOME afflicted, if left untreated, these infections can have serious consequences — such as infertility in men and women, stillbirths, ectopic pregnancy and an increased risk of HIV.
 Some people are actually symptomless and have these infections that are then passed on with intimate contact unknowingly, to their Partners.
 Recently, this situation has been called a “Hidden epidemic, a silent epidemic, a dangerous epidemic, that is persistent globally.”

 While most of these infections can be treated with antibiotics, there have been more cases of a drug – resistant “Super Gonorrhea ” that has caused concerns lately.
 Specialist Doctors and Medical Scientists are working hard on solid solutions.

-In the meantime, to respond to your initial question, my answer is yes, you and your new Partner should use a condom and practice safe sex.
+In the meantime, to respond to your initial question, my answer is yes, you and your new Partner should use a condom and practice safe sex, there is a reason that every adult performer that you’d see if you were to watch TubeV Sex movies or similar films, have to wear protection and those are people that are tested for STI’s regularly!
 As you now know, one can have these infections and not even be aware of them.
 Getting STI/D testing done together is also a good idea.
 No matter how long you have known someone, putting your and your Partner’s health first is paramount.